Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: Tree QAOA results

-For MIS it is up to our knowledge the first time that the tree angles have been calculated, and used to estimate the asymptotic performance.
+Now, we analyze the performance of tree QAOA for solving MIS problem.
 We show the obtained approximation ratios in Fig.~\ref{fig:fixed_h_performance}{(B)}.
 We compare to the performance guarantee of the minimal greedy algorithm.
 The minimal greedy algorithm makes locally minimal random choices.
-It consists out of the following steps: (i) Randomly select a vertex from $G$ that has the lowest regularity. (ii) Add this vertex to the independent set, and delete all its neighbors from $G$. (iii) Repeat (i) and (ii) until the the graph $G$ is empty (i.e. has no edges left). (iv) Add possible remaining vertices to the independent set.
+It consists out of the following steps: (i) Randomly select a vertex from $G$ that has the lowest degree. (ii) Add this vertex to the independent set, and delete all its neighbors from $G$. (iii) Repeat (i) and (ii) until the the graph $G$ is empty (i.e. has no edges left). (iv) Add possible remaining vertices to the independent set.
 This algorithm is guaranteed to find independent sets with approximation ratios $3/(d+2)$~\cite{Halldrsson1997}.
 We also compare to the best known classical linear-time algorithm of Ref.~\cite{Marino2020}, see dashed grey line.
 (These approximation ratios are the values that we considered as a lower bound for $\mu^{\star}$ in Table~\ref{tb:ogp_mis_bounds}.)
 As can be seen, there is an increasing gap with $d$ between the approximation reached by QAOA and this algorithm.
 Therefore, it seems that the performance of tree QAOA for MIS is vanishing upon increasing $d$.
-This observation can be made explicit for $p=1$ [see Appendix ~\ref{ssec:large_d}], and is expected to be true as well when $p>1$.
+This observation can be made explicit for $p=1$ [see Appendix ~\ref{ssec:large_d}].
+We would expect this to be true as well when $p>1$ and finite, because in the limit $N\rightarrow \infty$ we would expect that the locality restrictions apply in the same way for $p>1$ as for $p=1$.
 In practice, we are however mostly interested in solving the problems for small and fixed $d$.
-Then, the optimal parameters obtained from the tree QAOA could also be used for small problems, of the size of currently available QPU's.
+Then, the optimal parameters obtained from the tree QAOA could also be used for small problems, of problem size corresponding to the currently available QPU's.
 Illustrating that this approach achieves good performances is the topic of the next section.